 The movie looks stunning, if you consider it was made on 210 000 dollars.
 In today’s money, that’s 1,5 million dollars, which is basically the budget for a straight-to-DVD film or a really expensive film made in Lithuania.
 Harryhausen cleverly drops the Beast in front of photographic mattes of New York, and does a great job with the miniature city that the thing rampages through, and it is very well matched by Lourié’s live-action footage and special effects.
-The movie is shot by John L. Russell who did such a great job with Edgar G. Ulmer on The Man from Planet X, and less so on Invasion U.S.A., The Atomic Kid (1954), Tobor the Great (1954, review) and Indestructible Man.
+The movie is shot by John L. Russell who did such a great job with Edgar G. Ulmer on The Man from Planet X, and less so on Invasion U.S.A., The Atomic Kid (1954, review), Tobor the Great (1954, review) and Indestructible Man.
 His great claim to fame is shooting Hitchcock’s Psycho (1960).
 Credit should also be given to Oscar-nominated Bernard W. Burton for matching the live-action shots and the animation shots together.
 He also co-produced with Dietz and Hal E. Chester.

 This was without doubt the best film that Jack Dietz ever produced, as he was known for producing real low-budget crap with Bela Lugosi at Monogram, like The Corpse Vanishes (1942), The Ape Man (1943, review), The Return of the Ape Man (1944) and the hilarious Voodoo Man (1944, review).
 He went on to produce two more films, including The Black Scorpion (1957).
 Dietz made quite a killing on The Beast, as it went on to gross 5 million dollars in the US alone.